Last updated on 09 October 2025

 Recent investment performance

 • Capital growth performance varies considerably across the main commercial property sectors.
-Industrial and retail are outperforming the all-property average, with annual growth in December 2024 standing at 3.9% and 3.0% respectively.
-In contrast, office capital values are continuing to fall on an annual basis, at -5.7% over the 12 months to December 2024.
-However, capital value performance is improving across all three main commercial sectors.
-Over the period September to December 2024, industrial capital values rose by 2.3%, retails increased by 1.7%, and the fall in the office sector was only -0.3%.
-Indeed, office capital values have now broadly levelled off, posting a modest rise of +0.1% during December.
+Industrial and retail are outperforming the all-property average, with annual growth to August 2025 standing at 5.2% and 3.3% respectively.
+In contrast, office capital values are still falling on an annual basis, at -1.6% over the 12 months to August 2025, although performance is continuing to improve.

 Investment outlook